mercush/genlm-control/README.md

 # GenLM Control

-GenLM Control is a controlled generation with programmable constraints.
+GenLM Control is a library for controlled generation with programmable constraints.
 It leverages sequential Monte Carlo (SMC) methods to efficiently generate text that satisfies constraints or preferences encoded by arbitrary potential functions.

  See the [docs](https://chisym.github.io/genlm-control/) for details and [examples](https://github.com/chisym/genlm-control/tree/main/examples) for usage.